This is definitely what I consider to be the most flavorful and silky smooth tomato soup recipe I have ever made.

-Heat 2 tablespoons oil in large pot or Dutch oven over medium-high heat until it is shimmering
+Heat 2 tablespoons oil in large pot over medium-high heat until it is shimmering

 Stir in the tomatoes and their juice.
-Using potato masher, mash until no pieces bigger than 2 inches remain.
+Using potato masher, mash until no pieces bigger than two inches remain.

 Transfer half of soup to blender.

-Add 1 tablespoon oil and process until soup is smooth and creamy, 2 to 3 minutes.
+Add one tablespoon oil and process until soup is smooth and creamy, 2 to 3 minutes.
 Transfer to large bowl and repeat with remaining soup and oil.

 Return the soup to the pot and add two cups of chicken broth. (or add enough to reach desired consistency)